 Language Documentation and Archiving

-Did you know that it may take a whole week or longer to fully analyse and process just half an hour of audio recording?
+Did you know that it can take over a week to analyse and process just 30 minutes of audio recording?